acremona/glacier-anomalies-at-point-scale/sphinx/algorithm2.rst

 Recommendations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 * Run the algorithm with at least 10 different templates (template is a sensitive variable)

-* If possible build the stations in such a way that lighting condition are goods, i.e. colors are well recognizable and the
-contrast is not too high
+* If possible build the stations in such a way that lighting condition are goods, i.e. colors are well recognizable and the contrast is not too high

-* By comparing the results of different templates, as well as results of Algorithm 1, some erroneus results may be filtered
-out thus obtaining better performances
+* By comparing the results of different templates, as well as results of Algorithm 1, some erroneous results may be filtered out thus obtaining better performances